LinaGomez-lab/Prediction_Model_Cancer_Met/README.md

 The accuracy of the final proposed model relies on thorough data cleaning, feature engineering, and model training.
 Its relevance was underscored by leveraging business-related healthcare information, specifically in the context of breast cancer.

+We recognize how powerful the CatBoost model was for handling a project with many, and diverse categorical variables.
 The main features account for 95.9% of the predictive power, with the following distribution:
   - Medical Diagnosis Information (76.2%): include breast cancer diagnosis code (42.8%), breast cancer diagnosis description (26.8%), and metastatic cancer diagnosis code (6.8%).
   - Patient Information (10.4%): include Age, Race, BMI